ChronoCactus/decision-gen-analyzer/config/personas/README.md

 This directory contains JSON configuration files for analysis personas used in ADR generation and analysis.

+## 🚀 Quick Start

+**Adding a new persona is as simple as:**
+1. Create a `.json` file in this directory (e.g., `my_expert.json`)
+2. Define the persona configuration (see format below)
+3. **Done!** No restart needed - it appears immediately in the UI

 ## Overview

 Each persona provides a unique perspective during ADR (Architectural Decision Record) generation.
-The system dynamically loads all personas from this directory, allowing you to customize existing personas or add new ones.
+The system **automatically discovers all `.json` files** in this directory, allowing you to:
+- Add new personas without code changes
+- Customize existing personas
+- Remove personas by deleting their files
+- All changes are picked up immediately (hot-reload)

 ## Persona Configuration Format